7RU7H/Archive/Hardware/Hardware-Maintenance/USB-Maintenance.md

 ```

-Reformating - will require partitions to reformat!
+Reformatting - will require partitions to reformat!
 ```bash
  # Find USB and show partition names
 lsblk -fp